 I thought about trying to find a better name for this post and this issue, but this is all I could come up with.
 Update 2017-10-16: A few people have contacted me and made me aware that doing the reg hack below can prevent users from using Microsoft Office Clipart, so you should be aware of that before proceeding.
 Additionally, I’ve found that with Windows 10 1703 (Creators Update), allowing access to http://www.

 I’ve replaced this script with a much more robust script that will backup each VM, including checkpoints/snapshots.
-You can find that post here and download the script from my TechNet profile.
+You can find that post here.
 Let’s celebrate the holiday season with a quick PowerShell script to backup a Hyper-V server…or maybe you just need a quick and dirty, belt and braces backup script for your Hyper-V based VMs.
 It’s a small, quick script leveraging Hyper-V’s PowerShell module and some traditional command line utilities, like robocopy.

 UPDATE 2018-04-28: I’ve completely re-written and updated this post with new information for Windows Server 2016 here.
 When installing PXE (pronounced “pixie”) booting for use with Microsoft Deployment Toolkit there are a few things to consider.
 There’s not much to installing WDS and configure PXE booting for MDT on a flat network, but if you have a larger network with VLANs there is some additional configuration needed.
 I’ll be covering the flat network configuration here and will post about the additional configuration needed for a larger network at a later date.